2019 Houston Astros season

-On September 18, the Astros clinched a postseason berth against the Texas Rangers and became the first team since the 2002–2004 New York Yankees to have three consecutive 100-win seasons, having done so in 2017 and 2018 as well.
+On September 18, the Astros clinched a postseason berth against the Texas Rangers and became the first team since the 2002—2004 New York Yankees to produce three consecutive 100-win seasons.
 On September 22, the Astros clinched their third straight AL West title.
+For the first time in franchise history, the Astros led baseball with the best regular-season record of 107–55, surpassing the club record of 103 wins set the season before.
+The AL West title signaled the 13th playoff appearance—the fourth since moving to the American League—and 10th division title in franchise history.

-For the first time in franchise history, the Astros finished the season with the best record in baseball and defeated the Tampa Bay Rays in the Division Series by a margin of three games to two.
-They then defeated the New York Yankees in the American League Championship Series (ALCS) by a margin of four games to two, winning the pennant and a trip to the World Series for the second time in three years.
-However, they were defeated by the Washington Nationals in seven games in the World Series.
+In the American League Division Series (ALDS), Houston defeated the Tampa Bay Rays by a margin of three games to two.
+They proceeded to defeat the Yankees in the ALCS by a margin of four games to two, capped by ALCS MVP Jose Altuve's deep series-ending, walk-off home run.
+Hence, the Astros secured their second AL pennant, third league pennant overall, and a trip to the World Series for the second time in three years.
+However, Houston were defeated by the Washington Nationals in seven games, a result of the first occurrence in a major league postseason series in which the road team won each of the seven games.

-Despite the World Series upset, this Astros team is still considered to have put together one of the best regular seasons, and most talented rosters, in the history of baseball, owing largely to its historic 107-win campaign, lion's share of season-end accolades, and record-breaking individual stats.

-Following the season, the Astros led the league with a record six players selected to 2019's inaugural All-MLB Team.
-Earlier in the year, they also once again sent six players (a franchise record four of whom were starters) to the 2019 All-Star Game, the most from any team in baseball.
-When including All-Star ace Zack Greinke, who was traded from Arizona to Houston at the July trade deadline, this iteration of the Astros had an eye-popping total of seven 2019 All-Stars on its postseason squad, among the most in baseball history.
-As such, the 2019 Astros are often regarded as one of the greatest baseball teams ever assembled.

-Justin Verlander, having led the MLB in wins, went on to clinch his second American League Cy Young Award after an all-time historically dominant season alongside strikeout and ERA leader Gerrit Cole.
-Yordan Alvarez also won Rookie of the Year after a history-making season, while Alex Bregman finished as a runner-up for the AL MVP.
+Following the season, Verlander was recognized with his second career Cy Young Award, while becoming the third Astro to garner the award.
+The Astros led the league with a record six players selected to 2019's inaugural All-MLB Team, including Altuve, Alvarez, Bregman, Cole, Greinke and Verlander.
+Bregman and Springer were honored with AL Silver Slugger Awards, while Greinke was likewise named along with a Gold Glove based on his play in the National League.
+Alvarez, who exhibited the highest slugging and on-base plus slugging percentages for rookies in history, was opted as the AL Rookie of the Year.

 This was the Astros' final season with A. J. Hinch as manager and Jeff Luhnow as general manager; both were fired in January 2020 after MLB investigators confirmed that the team had used electronics to steal opponents’ signs back in the 2017 regular season.

 Off-season

+Following the 2018 season, the Houston Astros announced that their weekly night games would air on KTRH 740.

 On March 24, 2019, the Astros signed right-handed pitcher Justin Verlander to a two-year, $66 million contract extension to keep him with Houston through the 2021 season.